Indonesia arrests former head of President Prabowo’s flagship free meal scheme

 The building remained under lockdown at 11am, and employees who were meant to report for duty were not allowed to enter the premises.

-This came just hours after President Prabowo Subianto sacked the head of the agency, Dadan Hindayana.

-Dadan, an entomologist who had led the National Nutrition Agency since its inception in late 2024, stands accused of "crimes in the management" of the scheme, Syarief Sulaeman Nahdi of the AGO told reporters in Jakarta.

-The programme was a key part of Prabowo's presidential campaign, and the government has budgeted at least US$15 billion for an ambitious bid to provide free meals to 83 million children and pregnant women across the sprawling archipelago.
+The government has budgeted at least US$15 billion for the ambitious programme, which aimed to feed at least 82.9 million children and pregnant and breastfeeding women - nearly one-third of the country's population.

 However, investors wary of Prabowo's big spending plans have worried that fiscal deficit thresholds could be challenged due to the programme.